 - Smell: Diffuse essential oils such as lavender, lemon grass, or rosemary.
 Bake bread or brownies.
+Treat yourself to a bouquet of roses.
 During the holidays, simmer a pot of water with a sliced orange, several cinnamon sticks, and a tablespoon of whole cloves.

 - Touch: Enjoy different textures such as distressed wood, stone, brick, tile, metal, glass, a cuddly woolen blanket, crisp cotton or fuzzy flannel sheets.